-An Urgent Care Clinic is available for minor trauma and illnesses that do not require the full facilities of a hospital emergency room, but do require immediate care that cannot wait for either the appointment or walk-in services, such as lacerations, bone fractures or food poisoning.
+An Urgent Care Clinic is available for minor trauma and illnesses that do not require the full facilities of a hospital emergency room, but do require immediate care, such as lacerations, bone fractures or food poisoning.
 Medical problems requiring hospitalization or the facilities and personnel of a hospital emergency department are referred as appropriate.